ibm-cloud-docs/Cloudant/local/configure.md

     > -d '{"bar": "baz"}' \
     > -u admin:password
     ```
+    {: codeblock}

-    When the admin user is authorized to add documents to the database, you receive an `{"ok":true}` message like the one in this example.
+    When the `admin` user is authorized to add documents to the database, you receive an `{"ok":true}` message like the one in this example.

     `{"ok":true,"id":"foo2","rev":"1-c86e975fffb4a635eed6d1dfc92afded"}`

-    The message includes the following information about the document: document ID, which is foo2 and revision number.
+    The message includes the following information about the document: document ID, which is foo2, and revision number.

 10. Confirm that only authorized users can create design documents.

     Design documents are similar to materialized views or indexes in a relational database management system (RDBMS).
-In Couch DB and {{site.data.keyword.cloudant_local_notm}}, only admin-level users can create design functions like views, shows, and others, as illustrated in this step.
+In CouchDB and {{site.data.keyword.cloudant_local_notm}}, only admin-level users can create design functions like views, shows, and others, as illustrated in the following step.

     a.
-Create a design document in the db1 database as the outsider user.
+Create a design document in the `db1` database as the `outsider` user.

     ```sh
     $ curl -X PUT https://loadbalancer.example.com/db1/_design/all \